LSEG-API-Samples/Article.DataLibrary.Python.PyCharm/README.md

 - [Quick Start](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-python/quick-start) page.
 - [Tutorials](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-library-for-python/tutorials) page.

+That covers a brief introduction to Refinitiv Data Library for Python.

 ## <a id="new_project"></a>Set up a blank project

 ### Step 1: Creating a new project